sthalles/sthalles.github.io/_posts/2020-10-12-svd-for-regression.markdown

 We want to predict the **median value home price in $1000's**.
 These measurements are real values ranging from 5 to 50, and they represent the $b$ vector in our system of equations $Ax = b$.

 As usual, the matrix has many more rows than columns.
 This means that we cannot invert $A$ to find the solution to $Ax = b$.
 Also, it drastically reduces the possibilities of finding a solution.
 Indeed, such a solution would only be possible if $b$ is a linear combination of the columns of $A$.
-However, using the SVD, we will be able to derive the pseudo-inverse $A^+$, to find the best approximate solution in terms of least squares -- ***which is the projection of the vector $b$ onto the subspace spaned by the columns of $A$.***
+However, using the SVD, we will be able to derive the pseudo-inverse $A^+$, to find the best approximate solution in terms of least squares -- ***which is the projection of the vector $b$ onto the subspace spanned by the columns of $A$.***

 The code is very simple to follow, and the results are excellent.
 Indeed, they are the best possible for a linear model.